Back to the top

 • The Silicon Valley Math Tournament is an annual tournament hosted by RM Tournaments that gives students an opportunity to apply their knowledge, creativity and math skills to solve challenging problems.

-• The 2026 competition will take place between March 7th - March 15, with multiple slots available between 9.00 AM - 6.00 PM.
+• The 2026 competition will take place between March 7th - March 15, with multiple slots available between 9.00 AM - 6.00 PM at both our Cupertino and Fremont locations!

 • Registrations for the 2026 competition is open!